 Creditor Harassment Attorney

 What is creditor harassment?
-This is when creditors or debt collectors keep calling or writing to you about money you owe – even after you have told them to stop.
+This is when creditors or debt collectors keep calling or writing to you about the money you owe – even after you have told them to stop.

 Continued creditor harassment or creditor lawsuits can cause serious emotional distress or even force you into bankruptcy!
 This creditor harassment is made illegal by the federal Fair Debt Collection Practices Act (FDCPA), which prohibits debt collectors from using abusive, unfair, and deceptive practices against consumers.